-- Major section tags where change from G1 G6 to Goal 1 Goal 6 to be more explicitly representative. - Reworking the definition for Identified Licenses (work in progress).
-Someone pointed out they found the definition to be i) potentially circular and I having two different meanings based on usage in sections 1, 3 and 4. - Changed the term Verification Artifacts to Verification Materials to eliminate confusion with the term Compliance Artifacts. - Added definition for Compliance Artifacts which represents the output of a FOSS compliance program. - External added to: - 2.1 Identify External FOSS Liaison Function ("FOSS Liaison").
-To clarify confusion over section 2.2 which discusses an internal role. - In section 1.2.3 we clarified that the 85% trained does not need to apply an entire organization but instead to all those involved for the creation and distribution of a - Added reference to the Specification FAQ for additional insights on how to understand the specification.
+- Changes version number from 1.1 to 1.2 - Major section tags where change from G1 G6 to Goal 1 Goal 6 to be more explicitly representative of what the G stands for. - Reworking the definition for Identified Licenses (work in progress).
+It was been pointed out that the definition seemed to be i) potentially circular and having two different meanings based on its usage in sections 1, 3 and 4. - Changed the term Verification Artifacts to Verification Materials to eliminate confusion with the term Compliance Artifacts. - Added definition for Compliance Artifacts which represents the output of a FOSS compliance program. - "External" added to: - 2.1 Identify External FOSS Liaison Function ("FOSS Liaison").

+To clarify confusion over section 2.2 that discusses an internal role.

+- In section 1.2.3 we clarified that the 85% trained does not need to apply an entire organization but instead to all those involved in the creation and distribution of a Supplied Software release. - Added reference to the Specification FAQ in the Introduction section to provide additional insights on how to understand the specification.